Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: ANALYSIS AND OPTIMIZATION

-Indeed, there exists an optimum value of $A$ when $K$ is finite, since $A\rightarrow 0$ means uniform sampling of the entire lattice while $A\rightarrow \infty$ means Babai's algorithm.
-We shall present an approximate analysis of optimum $A$ for a given $K$ in the sense of maximizing the minimum distance $d_{\min,\text{Klein}}$, and then estimate the decoding gain.
-The analysis is not exact since it is based on the minimum distance only; nonetheless, it serves as a useful guideline to determine these parameters in practical implementation of Klein's algorithm.
+Indeed, there exists an optimum value of $A$ when $K$ is finite, since $ A\rightarrow 0$ means uniform sampling of the entire lattice while $ A\rightarrow \infty$ means Babai's algorithm.
+We shall present an approximate analysis of optimum $A$ for a given $K$ in the sense of maximizing the correct decoding radius, and then estimate the decoding gain over Babai's algorithm.
+The analysis is not exact since it is based on the correct decoding radius only; nonetheless, it captures the key aspect of the decoding performance and can serve as a useful guideline to determine the parameters in practical implementation of Klein's algorithm.